 Custodial credit risk-deposits-custodial credit risk is the risk that in the event of a depository failure, the College's deposits may be returned to it.
 The College does not have a formal policy for custodial credit risk.
 However, state law permits the Mississippi State Treasurer's office to manage that risk on behalf of the College.
-Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the Mississippi State Treasurer on behalf of the College.
-By signed agreement, the Mississippi State Treasurer's office is acting on behalf of the College.
+Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the Mississippi State Treasurer's office is acting on behalf of the College.